ItsDoctorLeaf/reduxbot/README.md

 [extreme-alert-role] = The role thats pinged when a extreme alert is triggered<br />

 ### /remove-enemy
-Removes an enemy from the enemies list
+Removes an enemy from the enemies list<br />
 [index] = The point in the list where the enemy is (EG: The first enemy in the list or the 5th etc).
 Starts at 1<br />

 ### /remove-ally
-Removes an ally from the allys list
+Removes an ally from the allys list<br />
 [index] = The point in the list where the ally is (EG: The first ally in the list or the 5th etc).
 Starts at 1<br />

 ### /remove-alert
-Removes an alert from the alerts list
+Removes an alert from the alerts list<br />
 [index] = The point in the list where the alert user is (EG: The first alert user in the list or the 5th etc).
 Starts at 1<br />

 ### /ping
 This does NOT show the game ping, this is just a simple command.
 All it does is respond with "Pong!".
 Its used to confirm wether the bot is up and running

 ### /players
-This command shows a list of all online players, and their locations (based off of bluemap data)
+This command shows a list of all online players, and their locations (based off of bluemap data)<br />

 ### /locate
-This command locates a player based on their username, then it will return their current position [player-name] = The username of the minecraft player
+This command locates a player based on their username, then it will return their current position<br />
+[player-name] = The username of the minecraft player<br />

 ### /track
 Follows the position of the minecraft player for 60s and returns it in the chat.
-Its basically the locate command but it runs for 60s and updates per second
+Its basically the locate command but it runs for 60s and updates per second<br />
-[player-name] = The username of the minecraft player
+[player-name] = The username of the minecraft player<br />

 ### /allies
 This shows a list of all of the allies of the server.
-You can add and remove allies from this list using the /create-ally and /remove-ally commands
+You can add and remove allies from this list using the /create-ally and /remove-ally commands<br />

 ### /enemies
 This shows a list of all of the enemies of the server.
-You can add and remove enemies from this list using the /create-enemies and /remove-enemies commands
+You can add and remove enemies from this list using the /create-enemies and /remove-enemies commandsv

 ### /run-alerts
 This command runs the alert system.
 It should update every 10 seconds.
 You can tell if the system broke because the counter at the bottom of the embed will stop updating.
 Your server can only have the alerts command running 1 at a time.
-If you wish to add more players to the alerts, you can use the /create-alert and /remove-alert to remove them.
+If you wish to add more players to the alerts, you can use the /create-alert and /remove-alert to remove them.<br />
-Alert lists will only update upon a restart, so to add / remove players, once doing the related command, you must do /stop-alerts then /start-alerts
+Alert lists will only update upon a restart, so to add / remove players, once doing the related command, you must do /stop-alerts then /start-alerts<br />

 ### /notify
-/notify simulates an alert, in the sense of it will create your own custom alert style notification and send it to the alerts channel.
+/notify simulates an alert, in the sense of it will create your own custom alert style notification and send it to the alerts channel.<br />
-[priority] = How important the alert is (changes which role it pings) [message] = The contents of the alert message
+[priority] = How important the alert is (changes which role it pings)<br />
+[message] = The contents of the alert message<br />
-[title] = The title of the alerts message
+[title] = The title of the alerts message<br />

 ### /help (OUTDATED)
-the help command contains outdated information and is yet to be updated...
+the help command contains outdated information and is yet to be updated...<br />